The Extra (2005 film): Production

 I work on them really slowly.
 I do a lot of stand-up, so time's at a minimum, and then, after two years I looked at it and thought it was the wrong thing I wanted to do - so I started again, and got it done within a year and a half after that.
 I then noticed I had two stories mixed into one, so I had to pick one story over the other - that's probably why it took five years, I had to realise that...
 I wanted the second film to have a broader appeal, then I could get more money to make it - so it would be a better looking picture.
 It's not a film about films - there's not a lot of film jokes in it.
 I'm really hoping people discover it.

-Jimeon was integral to the casting progress.
+Jimeon was involved in the casting progress.

 Katherine Slattery, I hadn't met before, and I remember she came to the audition process and just nailed it.
 Everyone else [in the film] I knew pretty well, but I still had them audition for it.
 That's the only way you know whether they're going to work as their characters.
 I actually removed things from the script after the audition - because they didn't work.

 It was the first movie shot at Melbourne's Docklands Studios.